Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/overview/en.md

 <img src="/assets/img/nextjs-sitecore-analytics.svg" alt="Next.js Sitecore Analytics" />

-The page request / response are sent through `getServerSideProps` on the Next.js SSR route and ultimately are passed along to the `RestLayoutService`.
+The page request/response is sent through `getServerSideProps` on the Next.js SSR route and ultimately is passed along to the `RestLayoutService`.

 The `RestLayoutService` (part of the `@sitecore-jss/sitecore-jss-nextjs` npm package) is responsible for making the Layout Service request to fetch layout data but also for coordinating the *header passing*.
 The following headers are involved in the transfer.